HL7/PDDI-CDS/pages/_includes/start.md

 #### Library
 {:.no_toc}

-In PDDI CDS, the Library resource contains the CQL library under base64 format.
+The Library resource contains the CQL library in base64 format.
 As an example below, the CQL library is encoded to base64 format and stored by using the Library FHIR resource.

 In Library resource, the `relatedArtifact` element defines the dependent relationship between libraries.
-For example, `warfarin-nsaids-cds` library references to the `PDDICDS_Common` library and that relationship is well described in `relatedArtifact` element.
+For example, `warfarin-nsaids-cds` library references the `PDDICDS_Common` library and that relationship is described in the `relatedArtifact` element.
 ~~~
 {
   "resource": {